 Samsung is one of the international firms that are successful in identifying changes, reacting to them, and giving appropriate solutions in today’s quickly expanding globe.
 It was founded in 1938 and is now one of the world’s most valuable brands, delivering a wide range of electrical devices.
 Samsung is the largest chaebol in South Korea, with multiple related businesses, the majority of which are grouped under the Samsung brand.
-It has the eighth greatest worldwide brand value as of 2020.
+It has the eighth-greatest worldwide brand value as of 2020.

 Let us first learn more about the company before we begin.

 Lee Byung-Chul launched Samsung as a commercial company in 1938.
 The company expanded into food processing, textiles, insurance, securities, and retail during the next three decades.
 In the late 1960s, Samsung entered the electronics business.
 Samsung has a diverse product portfolio and a presence in a variety of product categories.
-The Samsung Smartphones, such as the Samsung Note series and the Samsung Galaxy series, is the brand image drivers for Samsung
+Samsung Smartphones, such as the Samsung Note series and the Samsung Galaxy series, are the brand image drivers for Samsung

 Marketing Strategy of Samsung

-Brand Ambassador strategy of Samsung
+Brand Ambassador Strategy of Samsung

 To promote their devices, Samsung has teamed up with celebrities.
 Through this relationship, celebrities were able to promote their phones and other businesses across a variety of social media platforms.
 Collaborations with A-list celebrities can guarantee a rise in brand exposure due to their large fan base.